cyborgbackup/cyborgbackup/docs/user/quickstart.rst

 A policy is the element who made the relation between each element.
 A policy have a schedule, a repository, a type, and some clients.
 We can also define the retention policy of each client backup.
+They can also launch post ou pre hook.

 A job is the backup job based on a policy and a client.
 When you launch a backup job, the system create as many jobs as there are client defined in the policy.